How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Introduction

 Despite these empirical results, there has been no convincing explanation of why FAN improves performance.
 One intuitive hypothesis — that sine and cosine activations, being periodic functions, might better capture periodic structures in signals or images — does not hold up under scrutiny: the periodicity of interest in data occurs in time or space, whereas sine and cosine in FAN are periodic with respect to the activation input.
 Thus, there is no direct alignment between the periodicity of the activation and that of the data.

-In this paper, we clarify the mechanism underlying FAN through simple 1D signal-classification experiments that distinguish between (a) noisy sinusoids and (b) pure noise.
+In this paper, we clarify the mechanism underlying FAN through simple 1D signal-classification experiments that distinguish between noisy sinusoids and pure noise.
 Our main findings are:

 \begin{enumerate} \item {\it Only the sine activation contributes positively.} We show that the sine activation consistently improves network performance, whereas the cosine activation tends to degrade it.
 We further demonstrate that the improvement originates from the sine function's non-zero derivative at the origin rather than its periodic nature, providing a critical pathway for continuous optimization.
-Building on this insight, we propose the Dual Activation Layer (DAL), denoted as $(f,g,a{:}b)$, which mixes two activation functions $f$ and $g$ in proportion $a{:}b$.
-Here, $f$ is ReLU (or a similar variant such as Leaky ReLU, GELU, or Swish), and $g$ is sine (or another function with a similar shape near $x=0$, such as $tanh$).
+Building on this insight, we propose the Dual-Activation Layer (DAL), denoted as $(f,g,a{:}b)$, which mixes two activation functions $f$ and $g$ in proportion $a{:}b$.
+Here, $f$ is ReLU (or a similar variant), and $g$ is sine (or another function with a similar shape near $x=0$, such as $tanh$).
+Figure \ref{fig:RELU_FAN_DAL} provides a simplified comparison between the ReLU-only, FAN, and DAL activation layers for a single-channel configuration.
+In multi-channel layers, this structure is replicated on a per-channel basis.
+Each activation function is statically assigned to a specific neuron throughout the model's lifecycle, from training through to inference.

 \item \textit{DAL accelerates convergence in a statistically significant manner.} For the problem studied, the configuration (ReLU, Sine, 6:2) significantly outperforms the ReLU-only baseline during the early training epochs.
 Similar gains are observed when ReLU and sine are replaced by other activation functions with comparable local shapes.
 We emphasize, however, that the optimal ratio $a{:}b$ is task- and architecture-dependent.